 I am going to bullet-point some social customs that don’t fit into any categories I have mentioned above.

-Eating with the right hand is the Jordanian standard.
+- Eating with their right hand is the Jordanian standard.
 The left one is reserved for toilet duties.
 Too bad if you are a lefty.

 Gestures and Body Language

 - Incline your head forward and close your eyes for the affirmative.
 To indicate “no,” raise your eyebrows, tilt your head back and make a little “tsk” noise.
 This does not signal impatience or displeasure.